top of page

 His father, King Haver, was against an alliance with the Ephemeral, claiming that the Prophecy was nothing but a story created to scare and steadfastly refusing to allow his son to taint the Belladonna bloodline by wedding a Fae.
 But now the king was sick—mysteriously so, for very few things could kill a vampire—and, in the end, it had been ridiculously easy to take the ring off his bony finger.
 Lauden now wore the royal signet ring bearing the Belladonna crest, and with it, he ruled the Umbral realm.

-Entering his private chambers, Lauden closed the heavy green drapes that adorned the window that looked out over the dungeons.
-He'd been questioning the prisoners—three goblins who had been caught sneaking onto the castle grounds—all morning.
+Entering his private chambers, Lauden closed the heavy green drapes adorning the window that looked out over the dungeons.
+He'd been questioning the prisoners—three Orcs who had been caught sneaking onto the palace grounds—all morning.
 They'd said they'd been chasing a herd of luminari—deer-like creatures that glowed in the dark—that had crossed over the Fringes from the Ephemeral.
 A plausible story, since reported sightings of griffins, unicorns, pegasi, and other creatures not indigenous to the Umbral flooded Lauden's inbox every day.
-Lauden could only hope there was still time.
-The Fae prince would be arriving in twenty-four hours, and while the day couldn't come quickly enough for Lauden, he both anticipated and dreaded it.
+Lauden would have to take the Orcs' word for it.
+Relations between the huge creatures and the Vampires had been tenuous since the final war two thousand years ago which pronounced the Vampires victors and the Belladonna clan as ruler of the Umbral realm.
+Punishing the three Orcs for trespassing could start an insurrection.
+The Orc leader was fierce and highly sensitive to anything he considered to be a slight.

 What was he to do with a Fae for a husband?
 And a male, at that.
 He might have been able to stir up some interest in a female.